elmariachi111/amethon/article/article.md

 ## Signing Download Requests

-Finally, we're able to let our customer download their ebook.
-But there's a caveat: Since we have no "logged in" user, how do we ensure that only users who actually paid for content can invoke our download route?
+Finally, our customer can download their ebook.
+But there's still an issue: Since we have no "logged in" user, how do we ensure that only users who actually paid for content can invoke our download route?
 The answer are cryptographic signatures.
-On click the `<DownloadButton>` component creates a unique message that is presented to be signed by the customer:
+Before redirecting users to our backend, the `<DownloadButton>` component lets users sign an unique message that is submitted as a proof of account control:

 ```typescript
 const download = async () => {